Rock Creek Pottery |

 2004 “Rock Creek Pottery” Mount Hood Community College, Portland, OR

-2007 “Seeking a Personal Aesthetic” panel for the 20th North Carolina Potters Conference, Asheboro, NC
+2007 “Seeking a Personal Aesthetic” panel for the 20th North Carolina Potters Conference, Asheboro, NCKILN DESIGN AND CONSTRUCTION

 Will and Douglass have been working on innovative kiln design and firing technique for over thirty years.
 The continuing focus is on developing understanding through conceptual refinement and simplification—the objective being to realize the fundamentals of the nature of fire and form.
 These fundamentals have revealed themselves through intensive interactive experimentation.
 The results are: high duribility with minimal materials; ease of understanding of flame quality, its heating and coloring characteristics, and its distribution; simple and natural controls for changing the flame (its heating and atmospheric quality) and easily manipulating where it goes; and ease of choosing and changing the rate fo heat rise for the desired effects.
 Combined, the results are many more pots fired the way the potter likes, with more understanding of why this happened.